jannalmb00/Travel-Website/README.md

 # Travel-Website
 **Project description**
 This project aims to create a travel website.
 This project will offer various amazing destinations for different types of travellers.
 The website will provide an accessible navigation and creative design that will appeal to the user.
-Some features, such as search filters and testimonies, will be implemented to make the website friendly to users.
-Additionally, to make the website more personalized, the website will have an authentication functionality which will allow them to submit their testimonies and make the Blog page authentic and exclusive to people who truly had an experience using this website.

-**Pages**
-1. Home
-2. About Us
-3. Tours
-4. Blogs
-5. Book

 **Details of each pages**
 **1.Home page**